ingeniousideas/bpp_module1_project/README.md

 - <https://www.gov.uk/government/statistics/cereal-and-oilseed-rape-production>

 **N.B.** Further exploration of datasets on the DEFRA site will be necessary.
-This may possibly lead to just looking at one year bt multiple regions.
+This may possibly lead to just looking at one year but multiple regions.
 Could very well just look at average rainfall and/or temperature by region for one crop.
 Simple dataset.
 Do this first, then extend if there is time.

 ### Weather data